Paragliding in Pokhara, Nepal: Tips, Cost & My Personal Experience

 Mid-range

-Hotel Middle Path & Spa – Offering clean, air-conditioned rooms with views of the mountains, this hotel has more than 1,200 positive reviews on Booking.com — more than any other property in the area.
-The in-house restaurant serves Nepali, Indian, and Chinese cuisines.
+• Hotel Middle Path & Spa – Clean, air-conditioned rooms with views of the mountains and a restaurant that serves Nepali, Indian, and Chinese cuisines.

 Luxury